The-Strategy-Unit/Vaccination-Centre-DES/README.md

 # Vaccination Centre DES  [<img src="https://www.strategyunitwm.nhs.uk/themes/custom/ie_bootstrap/logo.svg" title="The Strategy Unit" alt="The Strategy Unit Logo" align="right" height="80"/>](https://www.strategyunitwm.nhs.uk/)
-Modelling of Discrete Event Simulation (DES) for vaccination centres
+Discrete Event Simulation (DES) modelling for vaccination centres

 This repository is for creating DES models of COVID-19 vaccination centres.
 This model is based on a model built by Wolverhampton Prevention and Population Health Unit with our advice, this has now been developed and parameterised into a more generic model by the Strategy Unit Team.